 The spring bull sale season is underway.
 Catalogs are being studied, EPDs and individual animal performance numbers are being compared, and choices are being made as to which bulls will be the next herd sires.
-One of the obvious drivers in the choice of which bull will be bought is price.
+One of the primary drivers in the choice of which bull will be bought is the bull’s price.
 The perceived breeding value and the expected value of a bull’s offspring are evaluated by the potential purchaser and compared to the bull’s price.
-As long as the perceived value exceeds the bull’s cost then the bidding continues.
+As long as the perceived value the bull is expected to bring to the operation exceeds the bull’s cost then the bidding continues.

-Bull costs can be a very significant expense to the cow-calf enterprise.
-Nebraska Extension has developed an Excel® spreadsheet tool called the “Breeding Cost Cow-Q-Lator” that provides producers with a framework from which to calculate what breeding costs are per cow and per calf produced.
+Bull costs can be a significant expense to the cow-calf enterprise.
+Nebraska Extension has developed an Excel® spreadsheet tool called the “Breeding Cost Cow-Q-Lator” that provides producers with a framework from which to calculate what estimated bull breeding costs are per cow and per calf produced.

-Taking the time to evaluate breeding expenses and bull cost based on cost per calf produced or cost per pound of calf produced can give insight into the real value of a bull.
-The “Breeding Cost Cow-Q-Lator” can be a helpful tool in evaluating a bull’s cost in comparison to his value.
+Taking the time to evaluate breeding expenses and bull cost based on cost per calf produced or cost per pound of calf produced can give insight into the value of a bull.
+The “Breeding Cost Cow-Q-Lator” can be a helpful tool for producers to utilize in evaluating what they can afford to spend on a bull in comparison to the expected value he will produce.

-Check out the “Breeding Cost Cow-Q-lator” spreadsheet and a tutorial video for more information.
+See the “Breeding Cost Cow-Q-lator” spreadsheet and a tutorial video for more information on using the Excel® spreadsheet and an example of comparing natural service to artificial insemination.